-With a friendly but lost walrus recently spotted in Ireland and then Wales, we reveal the best places to usually see the spectacular blubbery beasts ...
+With Wally, a friendly but lost walrus, recently spotted in Ireland, Wales, Cornwall, and now Scilly, we reveal the best places to usually see the spectacular blubbery beasts ...

 The Arctic archipelago of Svarlbad in Norway is arguably the best and easiest place in the world to see walruses.
 There are plenty of haul out sites, the places on land where large numbers congregate, as well as a solid infrastructure of companies offering tours to see these magnificent beasts.

 One of the best known colonies is on Prins Karls Forland.
 Sitting off the west coast of Oscar II Land on Spitsbergen, the entire island and the surrounding sea area forms Forlandet National Park.
 The walruses congregate at Poolepynten, with many of the local rib boat tours landing on the beach to give you a closer look.

 There’s another large colony on the southern tip of Moffen Island.
 During late spring and early summer these cinnamon-coloured mammals can also be spotted in the fjords along the shorelines near Longyearbyen.